cengels/potence/docs/docs/Types/Constructor.md

 layout:      page
 title:       Constructor
 module:      Types
-description: Represents a constructible type (i.e. a class).
+description: Represents a constructible type (like a class).
 The class may be abstract.
 ---
 ## Syntax